DOT Post Accident Drug Testing Simplified

 Bad things.

-First, you’ll be removed from all safety sensitive functions.
+First, failed DOT drug testing causes you to be immediately removed from all safety sensitive functions.
 This happens with all DOT drug and alcohol testing and not just DOT post accident drug testing.

 You’ll be required to be evaluated by a Substance Abuse Provider (SAP) and you’ll probably have to complete an assigned treatment or training program.